 Field Curvature

-Field Curvature occurs when you focus on the center of your lens and your background falls out of focus, except for some areas along the edges that are on a slightly different focal plane than your center subject.
-This characteristic might be brought on by Sony’s stacked CMOS sensor or the microlens configuration.
-I haven’t been able to find any good samples of this yet, only some minor issues that aren’t worth posting.
+Field Curvature occurs when you focus on the center of your lens and your background falls out of focus, except for some areas along the edges on a slightly different focal plane than your center subject.
+Sony’s stacked CMOS sensor or the microlens configuration might cause this characteristic.
+I haven’t found any good samples of this yet; only some minor issues aren’t worth posting.

 Sharpness